Ready to get your fright on? Come take a peek at these fun Halloween ideas where you’re spoilt for choice of ghastly and ghostly delights!

 Light the way to your door with spooky lights made from juice jugs and string lights.
 Easy peasy!
 Find out how with the tutorial from Family Fun Crafts.

-For a more sweet than scary Halloween treat, try Mini Chocolate Bat Bites from Chelsea’s Messy Apron.
+For a sweeter than scary Halloween treat, try Mini Chocolate Bat Bites from Chelsea’s Messy Apron.

 Paper plate fun is always a hit with the preschooler set.
 Let them at it with paint and googly eyes to create this frightfully cute Halloween Bat from A Night Owl.